top of page

 Resident Satisfaction Survey

-The Survey is conducted collaboratively by NSHN’s Patient Relations Officer and our team of trained volunteers.
-Each resident is directly engaged, in-person, during the survey process.
+Each resident is directly engaged, in-person, during their Care Conference.
 A visual satisfaction scale is available and provided to those residents who require additional modalities to provide their response.

 Survey questions assess the following indicators:

-NOTE: Responses/feedback provided by a family member or loved one during this process are not included with resident-specific data.
-Instead, this feedback is directed to the Patient Relations Officer, who then conducts the Family Satisfaction Survey with the family member/loved one.
+NOTE: Responses/feedback provided by a family member or loved one during a Care Conference is not included with resident data.
+The Patient Relations Officer conducts a separate, Family Satisfaction Survey in line with these Care Conferences, which engages family members and loved ones regarding their experience at The Birches.

 2024-25